Law Enforcement Career Exploring Program

 The Law Enforcement Career Exploring Program is designed for youth (male and female) ages 14 through 20 years old who have an interest in learning more about careers in public safety.
 The program goal is to encourage youth to become responsible citizens of the community and nation.

 The "Annual Explorer First Nighter" is held during the month of September each year.
-The 2017 meeting will be held on Thursday, September 28, 2017, starting at 6:00pm.
-This informational meeting for students and their parents will be held at the Sheriff's Water Patrol office at 5 South Owasso Boulevard in Little Canada.
-Interested youth are encouraged to attend with their parents in order learn more about this opportunity. (pdf documents: 2017 Poster, 2017 Letter)
+The 2018 date and time will be announced in August 2018.
+This informational meeting for students and their parents is held at the Sheriff's Water Patrol office at 5 South Owasso Boulevard in Little Canada.
+Interested youth are encouraged to attend with their parents in order learn more about this opportunity.

 About the program